 There are two kinds of views you can enjoy from the towers in the Passion facade of Sagrada Familia, Barcelona.
-First, of course, is the view of the intricate skeletal like sculptures on the various towers of Passion facade.
-Second is the amazing view ocean.
+First, of course, is the view of the intricate skeletal sculptures on the various towers of Passion facade.
+Second is the amazing ocean view.

-Recommended Reading: Everything about Sagrada Familia online tickets!
+Recommended Reading: Sagrada Familia tickets to buy online

 Videos of views from Passion facade towers

 Fast Track tickets for Sagrada Familia + Audio Guide + Tower.
 Book Now!

 If you book this ticket online, you save 6 Euros per ticket because you don’t pay ticket window surcharge.
 The ticket will be emailed to you.

 Fast Track tickets for Sagrada Familia.
 Book Now!